Passports & Visas

 Passports Are the First Step in International Travel and Applying for Entry!

 In order to apply for entry into another country, you must have a passport in your possession which is valid for up to 12 months past your return date.
 If you do not currently have a passport with this validity, you should apply for a new passport immediately.
 Regular passport processing times are typically 4-6 weeks.
 Expedited passport services are available for an additional fee.
 General expedited services take 2-3 weeks door-to-door.
 However, there are faster expediting services if you are traveling within 14 days or need a passport to secure your visa within four weeks.
 Please see the State Department's website for more details.
-Please note, students going abroad in 2016 and 2017 may face extended passport processing times due to a temporary increase in new/renewal application requests.

 Applying for an Entry Visa Is an Independent Process